zanuka/angular-dart-rx-bloc/README.md

 - every complex component should have corresponding BLoC
 - components should send inputs "as is"
 - components should show output as close as possible to "as is"
+- all branching should be based on simple BLoC boolean outputs